Giving a Chat Model Memory

 In this lesson, you will add a memory to this program.

-LangChain supports several memory types, which support different scenarios.
+LangChain supports several memory components, which support different scenarios and storage solutions.

-You will use the Conversation Buffer memory type to store the conversation history between you and the LLM.
+You are going to use the in-memory ChatMessageHistory memory component to temporarily store the conversation history between you and the chat model.

 As each call to the LLM is stateless, you need to include the chat history in every call to the LLM.
-You can modify the prompt template to include the chat history in a variable.
+You can modify the prompt template to include the chat history as a list of messages using a MessagesPlaceholder object.

 python

-prompt = PromptTemplate(template="""You are a surfer dude, having a conversation about the surf conditions on the beach.
+"You are a surfer dude, having a conversation about the surf conditions on the beach.
+Respond using surfer slang.",

 The chat_history variable will contain the conversation history.